WanbingZhao/WanbingZhao.github.io/index.md

 # Wanbing Zhao

-I am a second-year PhD at Rice working with Prof. [Nai-Hui Chia](https://sites.google.com/view/naihuichia).
+I am a second-year PhD at Rice.

 I received a BSc in physics from Shandong University (Shandong Province, China).